SWE-UniStuttgart/Qlunc/Docs/JOSS_202102/paper.md

 for sharing knowledge about lidar uncertainties estimation methods.
-It also encourages collaborations among the wind lidar community, aiming to characterize a common lidar architecture, to assess wind lidar data processing methods or even to get a consensus for lidar terminology, giving place to a lidar ontology, which is a developing project driven by Andy Clifton, Nikola Vasiljevic and Francisco Costa, as collaborator [@OntoStack;@sheet2rdf] and it is been developed within the frame of the IEA Wind Task32 initiative.
+It also encourages collaborations among the wind lidar community, aiming to characterize a common lidar architecture, to assess wind lidar data processing methods or even to get a consensus for lidar terminology, giving place to a lidar ontology, which is a developing project driven by Andy Clifton and Nikola Vasiljevic [@OntoStack;@sheet2rdf] and it is been developed within the frame of the IEA Wind Task32 initiative.

 The source code for ``Qlunc`` has been archived to Zenodo with the linked DOI: [@zenodo]